Making a Difference

 note: information is also available in the Volunteer Programs section of the Transitions Abroad website.

-Under the recent Higher Education Act third party providers can enter into written agreements with U.S. eligible institutions or act as a liaison on behalf of a foreign institutionif they provide no more than 50
+Under the Higher Education Act 3rd-party providers can enter into written agreements with U.S. eligible institutions or act as a liaison on behalf of a foreign institutionif they provide no more than 50

 percent of the educational program.
 This means that students who are enrolled in their home institutions in an approved accredited overseas volunteer project with academic course content are eligible for federal student aid.